vyeung/ReactJS-Weather-App/README.md

 ![screenshot](./src/assets/screenshot.png)

-Enter a city and the country its in.
-Find out the current temperature, humidity, wind speed, and conditions that are there.
+Enter a city and its country.
+Find out the current weather conditions there (temp, humidity, wind speed, description) or get a 5-day forecast!

 ***

 \[**Technologies**\]
 * ReactJS
 * Bootstrap
 * OpenWeatherMap API

 ***

 [**How to Run**\]
 1. clone/download repo.
 2. go to folder path and do npm install.
-3. then do npm start.
+3. do npm start.